 Contract Managers are responsible for the entire lifecycle of a business’s agreements, playing a critical role in supporting business goals, objectives and overall operations.

-Contracts require technical and strategic oversight, but this expertise must also be balanced with effective interpersonal skills as the Contract Manager acts as the intermediary between the business and its suppliers.
+Contracts require technical and strategic oversight, but this expertise must also be balanced with effective interpersonal skills as the Contract Manager role involves acting as the intermediary between the business and its suppliers.

 In this article, we take a look at the responsibilities of Contract Managers, the characteristics and skills that can lead them to success and the areas of knowledge they need to have.